 16. Schedule the Group Shots Ahead of Time

-Group and family shots tend to be the hardest to get when photographing a wedding.
+Group and family shots are the hardest to get when photographing a wedding.
 The group shots are also the ones that matter the most to many brides and grooms.

-The difficulty tends to be in finding all of the scattered family members, so the best way to remedy this is to set a shooting schedule for all of the group shots.
+The difficulty tends to be finding all the scattered family members, so the best way to remedy this is to set a shooting schedule for all group shots.
 This allows the couple to relay the message to their family and friends and ensure everyone is ready at the designated time.

-However, things don’t always go perfectly according to schedule, so have some buffer room in case something goes overtime.
+However, things don’t always go perfectly according to schedule, so have some buffer room if something goes overtime.

 17. Be Creative with Composition